It’s that time of year again!

 This is easily one of my top hair tips for camping, and you should consider it if nothing else.

-To use dry shampoo for camping, just spray it right on your dry, dirty hair, and comb it through.
+To use dry shampoo for camping, just spray it right on your dry, dirty hair and comb through.
 Voila!
 Good as new!

 It works by soaking up the excess oil from your scalp; it’s the absolute best way to stay fresh and clean without washing your hair.